jeremysinger/capabilitiesforcoders/compiler_errors/capability_misuse.rst

 In Hybrid Mode
 --------------

-When compiling code using purecap ABI, if you see a CHERI Clang/LLVM warning message like this::
+When compiling code using hybrid ABI, if you see a CHERI Clang/LLVM warning message like this::

    error: cast from capability type 'void * __capability' to